A-Level Chemistry Organic Chemistry Revision Notes

 Simple Explanation

-Organic chemistry focuses on compounds that contain carbon, which are essential for life.
-It involves studying the different structures and reactions of these compounds.
-By learning about functional groups and how they behave, students can predict how organic molecules will react in various situations.
+Organic chemistry focuses on compounds that contain carbon.
+These compounds can have different structures and properties depending on the arrangement of atoms and the groups attached to them.
+By learning about functional groups and how molecules react, you can predict how different substances will behave in chemical reactions.

 Memory Trick